samaysar/dotdotnet/README.md

 	</li>
 </ul>

-An easy to use, yet powerful, set of extension methods to increase developement productivity and allows you to write efficient code faster and with confidence.
+The most declarative way to program .Net solutions.
+DevFast as a library contains, simplest to use yet powerful, set of extension methods to increase dev productivity.
+Use it with confidence, write robust and efficient codes.

 Features:
-* Methods are carefully named to bring code readability
+* Expressive method naming
-* Turns most of the quotidian codes in one-liner
+* declarative one-liners
-* Method chaining is all the way
+* Method chaining all the way
 * Minimal boilerplate code
 * Extensively test covered